State to reject AHS renovation funding request

 The school was originally built in 1966 for a maximum capacity of 1,200 students.
 In 1983, the Collins Center was added.
 In 1995, an addition increased capacity to about 1,500 students and included accommodations for Grade 9, which started at AHS in 1989.
 The work includes an addition to the science wing, construction of a new entrance and new art classrooms, the new field house, an expanded gym and expanded cafeteria.

-The study committee found a number of safety problems at the high school, such as the fact that there are fire sprinklers in only 65 percent of the building and the fire alarm is inaudible in parts of the building.
+The study committee found a number of safety problems, such as the fact that there are fire sprinklers in only 65 percent of the building and the fire alarm is inaudible in parts of the building.

 It also found problems with overcrowding, such as the fact that “former teacher work rooms and teacher dining areas have been converted to classroom space.”
 Also, with “faculty teaching in multiple classrooms they had no appropriate space to prepare lessons, grade papers or meet with students.”
 Finally, the committee found that “small classrooms and inflexible furnishings limited teaching options.”